Nachosori/TasterAI/README.md

 <h1 style='text-align: center; color:#FF7F00 ;'></h1>

-<h2 style='text-align: center; color:#F7DC6F ;'>Requeriments</h2>
+<h2 align="center">Requeriments</h2>

 You need to have all the libraries from the requirements.txt file installed.
-Once everything is installed, you can start running the TasterAI dashboad.
+Once everything is installed, you can start running the TasterAIdashboad.

 To start, go to the Dashboard folder from the console and run the following command: